CarlosFontaneli/interpreting-cnns-app/README.md

 This script will initialize the model, load the dataset, and begin training.
 The trained model weights will be saved in the `trained-models/` directory.

-- For an interactive training experience with metrics and visualization, run the following Jupyter notebook:
+- (Optional)For an interactive training experience with metrics and visualization, run the following Jupyter notebook:

 ```bash
 jupyter notebook models/vessel_training_evaluation.ipynb